baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-bus-pirate.md

 Getting it right on the first try is nearly a hopeless task, but the Bus Pirate provides some hope.
-The [Bus Pirate][01], created by [Dangerous Prototypes][02], is a [Microchip PIC24][17] embedded system which is a troubleshooting tool that communicates between a  terminal and any embedded device over most standard serial protocols, which include I2C, SPI, and asynchronous serial - all at voltages from 0-5.5VDC.
+The [Bus Pirate][01], created by [Dangerous Prototypes][02], is a [Microchip PIC24][17] embedded system which is a troubleshooting tool that communicates between a terminal and any embedded device over most standard serial protocols, which include I2C, SPI, and asynchronous serial.
+The Bus Pirate can operate at 3.3V or 5V logic levels and controlling the Bus Pirate is as easy as hooking up a serial terminal program and plugging in a USB cable.

 The Bus Pirates main object is to reduce or eliminates early prototyping effort when working with new or unknown chips.
 Type commands into a terminal on your computer, those commands are interpreted by the Bus Pirate and sent via the proper protocol.